We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 March 18, 2026by IceCubes Team

-Sales teams spend between 30% and 40% of their time in meetings.
+Sales teams live in meetings.
 Discovery calls, demos, QBRs, internal pipeline reviews, coaching sessions - the list is long.
-And after every meeting, there is the expectation that key information gets captured, CRM records get updated, and follow-ups get sent.
+And after every meeting, there's the expectation that key information gets captured, CRM records get updated, and follow-ups get sent.

 Most reps do this poorly.
-Not because they are lazy, but because doing it well manually is genuinely time-consuming.
+Not because they're lazy, but because doing it well manually is genuinely time-consuming.
 Writing up a detailed call summary, extracting action items, updating Salesforce fields, and sending a recap email can take 20-30 minutes per meeting.
-Multiply that by 5-8 calls per day, and you have lost half your selling time to administrative work.
+Across a full day of calls, that's a significant chunk of selling time lost to administrative work.

-AI meeting notes are not a nice-to-have anymore.
-For any sales team doing more than 20 calls per week, they are a productivity multiplier.
+AI meeting notes aren't a nice-to-have anymore.
+For any sales team doing more than 20 calls per week, they're a productivity multiplier.
 But not all AI meeting note tools are created equal, and choosing the wrong one creates its own set of problems.

 What Sales Teams Actually Need from Meeting Notes